-- 11. The TEC must calculate funding paid under this funding mechanism based on a metric comprising: - a. the number of valid domestic student enrolments, measured in equivalent full-time students (EFTS); and - b. the qualification or micro-credential in which eligible learners are enrolled.
+- 11. The TEC must calculate funding paid under this funding mechanism based on a metric comprising: - a. the number of valid domestic student enrolments, measured in equivalent full-time students (EFTS); and - b. the programmes, and their component courses or micro-credentials, in which eligible learners are enrolled, and the assigned course classifications, funding categories, and funding rates of those qualifications and component courses or micro-credentials.